-The median investment in a kitchen renovation reached $14,000 in 2018, according to the Houzz study, which is a 27% increase from spending in 2017.
+Kitchen renovations can easily consume – and surpass – your budget.
+The median investment in a kitchen renovation reached $14,000 in 2018, according to the 2019 Houzz & Home study, a 27% increase from spending in 2017.

-But not everyone has that kind of money to spend updating their kitchen, let alone other parts of their house.
-But there is good news.
-If you’re part of the 19% of U.S. homeowners spending less than $5,000 on a home renovation, according to the report, and you’re hoping to spend the majority of it on your kitchen, you can still make a difference.
+Not everyone has that kind of money to spend updating their kitchen, let alone other parts of their house.
+But there is good news: If you’re part of the 19% of U.S. homeowners spending less than $5,000 on a home renovation, according to the report, and you dedicate a majority of your budget to your kitchen, you can still make a difference.

-Here are seven ideas for remodeling your kitchen on a budget:
+Here are 10 ideas for remodeling your kitchen on a budget:

 One of the simplest projects to transform any room is to change the paint color on the walls.
-If your kitchen is still rocking its 1990s look, or even has the all-white palette popular in recent years, pick a new color that can help update the space.
-Warm neutrals are always a safe option, but if you’re looking to break up a kitchen that’s all one color, provide some contrast with the paint.
+If your kitchen is still rocking a 1990s look or has the all-white palette that's been popular in recent years, pick a new color to help update the space.
+Warm neutrals are always a safe option, but if you’re looking to break up a kitchen that’s all one color, introduce paint in a contrasting color.

-Rather than having to shell out the larger share of cash for new appliances right before selling your home, take care of this upgrade when you know you plan to live in the house for a few more years.
-Updating these bigger-ticket items is best done “when you’re still living there, and you’re still enjoying it,” Fisher says.
+Rather than having to shell out a lot of cash for new appliances right before selling your home, consider upgrading now since you know you plan to live in the house for a few more years, "and you’re still enjoying it,” says Mischa Fisher, chief economist for ANGI Homeservices.

 Paint or Reface the Cabinets

-New custom cabinetry in your kitchen is often one of the biggest costs of a kitchen renovation.
-But when you’re working with a smaller budget, you can still achieve a whole new look with a much smaller project.
+New custom cabinetry is often one of the biggest costs of a kitchen renovation.
+But when you’re working with a smaller budget, you can still achieve a whole new look for your cabinets.
 “Spruce up and refresh what you already have,” Head says.

 In lieu of new cabinets, many homeowners opt to either reface their existing cabinets or paint them.
-When it comes to a tight budget, Head says having the cabinets professionally painted can make the space look completely different, and you won't have to shell out more money for customized carpentry work.
+Head says having the cabinets professionally painted can make the space look completely different, and you won't have to shell out more money for customized carpentry work.

 Bring in More Light

-An old kitchen will look even more dated if you don’t have the additional lighting to help make the kitchen feel usable at all hours of the day.
-Under-cabinet lighting can make a big difference for preparing a meal when there’s not a lot of natural light, and lighting along the top of cabinets can make the empty space feel more intentional.
+An old kitchen will look even more dated if you don’t have enough lighting to help make the kitchen feel usable at all hours.
+Under-cabinet lighting, for example, can help illuminate meal prep when there’s not a lot of natural light, and lighting along the tops of cabinets can make the empty space feel more intentional.

 Upgrade or Remove Doors